 \section{Introduction}

-One of the earliest known gauge theories (with $U(1)$ gauge symmetry) is the Abelian 1-form ($A^{(1)} = dx^\mu\,A_\mu,\;\, \mu = 0, 1, 2,...D-1$) Maxwell theory which describes the massless vector boson ($A_\mu$) with ($D-2$) degrees of freedom in any arbitrary D-dimensions of spacetime.
+One of the earliest known gauge theories (with $U(1)$ gauge symmetry) is the Abelian 1-form ($A^{(1)} = dx^\mu\,A_\mu$, $\mu = 0, 1, 2,...D-1$) Maxwell theory which describes the massless vector boson ($A_\mu$) with ($D-2$) degrees of freedom in any arbitrary D-dimensions of spacetime.
 Thus, in the physical {\it four} dimensions of spacetime, $A_\mu$ has two degrees of freedom.
 Its massive generalization is a Proca theory that describes a vector boson with three degrees of freedom in the physical four (3+1)-dimensions of spacetime.
-The central goal of our present investigation is to study the two (1+1)-dimensional (2D) Stueckelberg-modified version of Proca theory which also incorporates a pseudo-scalar field on physical and mathematical grounds [2,3].
-This model is very special because it is endowed with {\it mass} together with various kinds of {\it internal} symmetries\footnote{These symmetries originate, primarily, from the gauge symmetry and its ``dual'' version.}.
-The existence of the above (continuous as well as discrete) symmetries renders the model to become an example for the Hodge theory [2,3].
+The central goal of our present investigation is to study the two (1+1)-dimensional (2D) Stueckelberg-modified [1] version of the Proca theory which also incorporates a pseudo-scalar field on physical and mathematical grounds [2,3].
+This model is very {\it special} because it is endowed with {\it mass} together with various kinds of {\it internal} symmetries which originate, primarily, from the gauge symmetry and its ``dual'' version.
+The existence of the above symmetries renders the model to become an example for the Hodge theory [2,3].